ANTH 101. Introduction to Cultural Anthropology. 3 Hours.

 This course examines the role of religion, spirituality, reconciliation, apology, and forgiveness in conflict situations, from the individual to the global.
 Topics include the role of religion in both war and peace.
 The course has a cross-cultural and inclusive dimension and goes well beyond Christianity to also consider Buddhism, Confusianism, Islam, and other religions.
 The spiritual dimensions of Gandhian nonviolence are also considered.

 ANTH 421.
-Technologial Monitoring of Human Rights and Conflicts.
+Technological Monitoring of Cultural Resources, Human Rights and Conflict.
 3 Hours.

-This class will give students an overview of how humanitarian work intersects with innovation and technological advances.
-The class will introduce students to how social media, remote sensing technologies/drones, cell phones, open source, crowd sourcing, Big Data, cloud computing, the Internet, and sensors are all changing how we collect data and interpret the world around us, and how that information is revolutionizing humanitarian and conflict monitoring.
+This class will give students an overview of how cultural heritage and humanitarian work intersects with innovation and technological advances.
+The class will introduce students to how social media, remote sensing technologies/drones, cell phones, open source, crowd sourcing, Big Data, cloud computing, the Internet, and sensors are all changing how we collect data and interpret the world around us, and how that information is revolutionizing cultural preservation efforts as well as humanitarian and conflict monitoring.

 ANTH 422.
 Landscape Archaeology.
 3 Hours.